HavidDulsman/QA-AWSGroupProject/README.md

 1. Go to the Github repository located at https://github.com/HavidDulsman/QA-AWSGroupProject.git

-2. Click the fork button in the upper right to fork the project to your own Github
+2. Click the **'Fork'** button in the upper right to fork the project to your own Github

-3. Inside the forked project repository on your own Github profile, click the green Clone or Download button and copy the url link that is shown, you will need this later
+3. Inside the forked project repository on your own Github profile, click the green **'Clone or Download'** button and copy the url link that is shown, you will need this later

 ### Creating the Jenkins user
 1. On the AWS root account, go IAM > Users and click ‘Add User